sayedkhaledelsayed/Egypt-Crop-Yield-Prediction-99.17-XGBoost-/README.md

 This project provides a data-driven analysis and prediction of agricultural crop yields in Egypt over a **34-year period (1990-2024)**.
 By merging geographical knowledge with advanced Machine Learning techniques, I developed a model capable of forecasting yields with high precision.

 > **Key Achievement:** Reached a **99.2% R² Score** using the XGBoost Regressor.
+"The model was validated using 10-Fold Cross-Validation with shuffling, achieving a consistent mean R2 score of 99.12%, ensuring its reliability across different data samples."

 ## 📊 The Dataset
 The data is sourced from the **Food and Agriculture Organization (FAOSTAT)**.